dronefreak/human-action-classification/README.md

 For classifying scenes around the person in consideration, we retrain Inception-v3 architecture on the Stanford 40 dataset (9523 images), which incorporates 40 different day-to-day activites.

 Pose classification accuracy is 94.56% and scene recognition rate is 92.3%.

-### Demo

-**An alternative for improving the model along with deep learning is to include heuristics, in the form of calculation of the skeletal points’ relative distances from each other.**

 ### Testing Ouputs for a Single Image